MatejStrlek/PlatesImageClassification/README.md

 ![DenseNet121 loss](loss_curve_densenet_model.png)

 Based on validation performance and loss trends, EfficientNet-B0 is the most reliable model for this task.
-It generalizes well, trains efficiently, and has minimal signs of overfitting.
+It generalizes well, trains efficiently and has minimal signs of overfitting.

 ## Overall performance summary